Eloenk/Zensu/README.md

 ---

 ## Configuration Settings
 Configuration is initialized automatically.
-To bypass Cloudflare blocks, you must update settings via the Settings Tab (GUI) or your system's `config.json` file:
+On first startup, the **Download Directory** (`downloadDir`) is automatically set to your user home `Videos/Anime` folder.
+To bypass Cloudflare blocks, you must update credentials via the Settings Tab (GUI) or your system's `config.json` file:
 * **Windows path:** `%APPDATA%\zensu\config.json`
 * **Linux/Android path:** `~/.config/zensu/config.json`